spacetelescope/WFC3Library/notebooks/ir_scattered_light_manual_corrections/README.md

 - Correcting a single exposure in which the first few reads are affected by scattered light by subtracting those "bad" reads from the final IMA read.
 - Comparing the original FLT to the reprocessed FLT image.

-Please note that the FLT products in this notebook are really 'corrected IMA' files and therefore do not include the 'ramp fitting' step in calwf3.
+Please note that the FLT products in this notebook are really 'corrected IMA' files and therefore do not include the 'ramp fitting' step in `calwf3`.
 The final images will therefore still contain cosmic rays, and these artifacts may be removed using software such as AstroDrizzle when combining multiple exposures.

 Installation Instructions:

-Please refer to the instructions found on the main WFC3 Library github page.
+Please refer to the instructions found on the main [WFC3 Library github](https://github.com/spacetelescope/WFC3Library) page.
 No other installations are required.